nouturnsign/medleys-website/README.md

   - No one besides you can see these changes.
 - You should always build and start the app before merging changes onto `main` to ensure that you didn't introduce a breaking change.
+  - Generally speaking, you should not directly push to `main`.
+See below for instructions on how to use branches in version control.

 ## Project Structure